 FIRE HAZARD AND FIRE ORDINANCES (See also Smoking Sections)

 Tenants are asked to adopt a proactive stance in preventing fire hazards and are required to comply with all city ordinances.
 Tenants must not accumulate trash or flammable materials so as to create a hazard of any kind or violate health, safety or fire prevention rules.
 Smoking is not permitted in the common areas of the property.
-No barbecues of any kind are to be used on the balconies, patios, or decks.
+No barbecues of any kind are to be used on tenant balconies, patios, or decks.
 Cooking equipment may only be used in designated areas.

 Tenants must not block the inside of apartment entry doors or windows with any additional latches, furniture, rugs, etc. It is imperative that emergency personnel be able to enter all apartments quickly in the event of fire or medical emergency.
 Tenants and/or guests must never disable or tamper with fire and other safety equipment in or around the building, except to activate the equipment in an emergency.
 Smoking in an apartment where oxygen is being used is strictly prohibited.

-For everyone’s safety, it is recommended that, while cooking, Tenants or guests should not leave the kitchen area unattended.
+This is cause for immediate eviction and termination.

 GRIEVANCE PROCEDURES

 Please observe the order of these Procedural Steps: (Full policy is posted in the Office.)

-Submit a grievance in writing to the Property Manager within 14 days of the grievance event.
+Submit a grievance in writing to the Community Manager within 14 days of the grievance event.
 Please sign and date your correspondence.
-The Property Manager shall have up to 14 days to resolve the grievance.
-He/she will contact the parties involved and may schedule a meeting if necessary.
-The Property Manager contact information is listed below.
+The Community Manager shall have up to 14 days to resolve the grievance.
+The Community Manager will contact the parties involved and may schedule a meeting if necessary.
+The Community Manager contact information is listed below.

-If, after 14 days the Resident is not satisfied with the resolution of the Property Manager, or if the Property Manager is part of the grievance, the next contact will be with the Executive Director for the Management Agent.
+If, after 14 days the Resident is not satisfied with the resolution of the Community Manager, or if the Community Manager is part of the grievance, the next contact will be with the Executive Director for the Management Agent.
 The Executive Director shall have up to 14 days to resolve the grievance.
 The Executive Director contact information is listed below.

 If, after 14 days, the concern is not resolved by speaking or corresponding with the Executive Director, the Resident’s next recourse is to contact the President of Denver Metro Village, Inc. in writing.
-If you contact the President of Denver Metro Village, Inc. , please describe the steps you have followed so far to resolve the grievance.
+If you contact the President of Denver Metro Village, Inc., please describe the steps you have followed so far to resolve the grievance.